mOctave/endless-stuff/README.md

 # Map of Endless Sky

-The latest version of the ES Map I have made is 0.10.0.
+The latest version of the ES Map I have made is 0.10.5.
 Spoilers are not included.
 Feel free to distribute it however you wish as long as you do not remove the watermark.
+This map, along with others, is available in the `maps` directory.

 # Meteor Missile Cutaway